 “At War With Ourselves,” an evening-length work exploring race relations in America

-Kronos will partner with Youth Speaks, 826 Valencia, and Sunset Youth Services for a series of workshops and community outreach activities including artist residencies by Blanchard and Finney.
-This ensures musical works created by young people are part of the overall project and youth perspectives influence the work.
+Kronos Performing Arts Association will also partner with Youth Speaks, 826 Valencia, and Sunset Youth Services for a series of workshops and community outreach activities including artist residencies by Kronos, Abels and Finney.
+This ensures original works created by young people are part of the overall project and youth perspectives influence At War With Ourselves.

-The piece will be workshopped in New Orleans, Blanchard’s home city.
-The premiere is anticipated in spring 2020 at SFJAZZ Center, and a repeat performance would follow at the University of South Carolina, where Finney teaches.
+The premiere performances will occur May 9 and 10, 2020 at SFJAZZ Center, following a week-long workshop and preview (March 30-April 3, 2020) at the University of South Carolina, where Finney teaches.
 Kronos hopes to tour the work to targeted cities including Los Angeles and New York, among others.